Rhetoric, a Legacy, and Abandonment

 I was going to say more than three, two to three articles a week, usually three,

 that Victor writes exclusively for his website.
+So please come join us.

-so I
+so

-He was doing his research in Iran, and the Iranians arrested him for pursuing regime change
+He was doing his research in Iran and the Iranians arrested him for pursuing regime change.

-he went he came back and he was just shocked that the Princeton his Princeton colleagues were still very soft on Iran even though his own experience as a historian seeking evidence etc for his dissertation was arrested for three years i was wondering if you had any thoughts on the current current state of education.
+he came back and he was just shocked that the Princeton, his Princeton colleagues were still very soft on Iran, even though his own experience as a historian seeking evidence, et cetera, for his dissertation was arrested for three years.

 I think he had a really good point.